lij416123/CS1XA3/Project01/README.md

               6 represents feature 5.6 )

+1. Custom feature

+	a personality test using user input

+	input y to start the test , input n to quit

+	input your answer --a letter

+	then the personality description matching your answer echo

 5.2 create a TODO Log

         use grep to find files with "#TODO", and use > to create/overwrite the file todo.log